Walking with Terrain Reconstruction: Learning to Traverse Risky Sparse Footholds: Abstract

 \section{Abstract}

 Traversing risky terrains with sparse footholds presents significant challenges for legged robots, requiring precise foot placement in safe areas.
-Current learning-based methods often rely on implicit feature representations without supervising physically significant estimation targets.
-This limits the policy's ability to fully understand complex terrain structures, which is critical for generating accurate actions.
-In this paper, we utilize end-to-end reinforcement learning to traverse risky terrains with high sparsity and randomness.
-Our approach integrates proprioception with single-view depth images to reconstruct robot's local terrain, enabling a more comprehensive representation of terrain information.
-Meanwhile, by incorporating implicit and explicit estimations of the robot's state and its surroundings, we improve policy’s environmental understanding, leading to more precise actions.
-We deploy the proposed framework on a low-cost quadrupedal robot, achieving agile and adaptive locomotion across various challenging terrains and demonstrating outstanding performance in real-world scenarios.
-Video at: \url{youtu.be/ReQAR4D6tuc}.
+To acquire comprehensive exteroceptive information, prior studies have employed motion capture systems or mapping techniques to generate heightmap for locomotion policy.
+However, these approaches require specialized pipelines and often introduce additional noise.
+While depth images from egocentric vision systems are cost-effective, their limited field of view and sparse information hinder the integration of terrain structure details into implicit features, which are essential for generating precise actions.
+In this paper, we demonstrate that end-to-end reinforcement learning relying solely on proprioception and depth images is capable of traversing risky terrains with high sparsity and randomness.
+Our method introduces local terrain reconstruction, leveraging the benefits of clear features and sufficient information from the heightmap, which serves as an intermediary for visual feature extraction and motion generation.
+This allows the policy to effectively represent and memorize critical terrain information.
+We deploy the proposed framework on a low-cost quadrupedal robot, achieving agile and adaptive locomotion across various challenging terrains and showcasing outstanding performance in real-world scenarios.
+Video at: \url{youtu.be/Rj9v5EZsn-M}.